gabriel-dahan/bloomscape/README.md

 # 🌸 BloomScape

+(first version of this README made with AI, errors may exist)

 **BloomScape** is a relaxing and strategic online gardening simulation game.
 Manage your garden, cultivate rare species, and trade your harvests in a dynamic market within a closed economy.

 ## 🌟 Key Features